 Book in advance.

-FORGET Second Class which is an unreserved scrum and fight for space (only for the machismo 20-somethings desperate to save cash and “experience the real—cough—India”.
-PS: Traveling this class of travel will wear you down very fast).
+FORGET normal Third Class, which is an unreserved scrum and fight for space (only for the machismo 20-somethings desperate to save cash and “experience the real—cough—India”.
+PS: Traveling this class of travel will wear you down quick).

-Unless you’re lucky or utilizing the foreigner booking office available at big cities DON’T BOTHER buying at ticket at the station yourself.
+Unless you’re lucky or using the foreigner booking office available at big cities DON’T BOTHER buying at ticket at the station yourself.

 Why?
 Very timing consuming.

-Also travel agents (ask your hotel for a recommendation) often have quota tickets they can access when the train is seemingly full.
-Generally, they buy the ticket online (which requires a Indian SIM and bank account to do the transaction) and you pay 100-200 rupees ($1.50-$3 per person) on top of the ticket price for this service.
+Also, travel agents (ask your hotel for a recommendation) often have quota tickets they can access when the train is seemingly full.
+They buy the ticket online (which requires an Indian SIM and bank account to do the transaction) and you pay 100-200 rupees ($1.50-$3 per person) on top of the ticket price for this service.